Appraisal and Revalidation in General Practice on the Isle of Man

-As Responsible officer is professionally responsible for all the doctors on the Isle of Man.
-The main objectives of his role are to improve patient safety and maintain the highest quality of care for the people of Isle of Man, along with enabling the development of a joined up integrated health and social care system.
+The Responsible Officer is professionally responsible for all the doctors on the Isle of Man.
+The main objectives of the role are to improve patient safety and maintain the highest quality of care for the people of Isle of Man, along with enabling the development of a joined up integrated health and social care system.

 Who are the Appraisers in General Practice?